Ormarr Örlygsson

 Ormarr Örlygsson (born 24 November 1962) is an Icelandic former footballer who played as a defender.

 Club career

 Ormarr played the majority of his career at hometown club KA Akureyri and had a four-year spell at Fram Reykjavík.

 International career

 He made his debut for Iceland in a March 1983 friendly match against Bahrain and went on to win 9 caps, scoring no goals.
 His final international was an April 1992 friendly match against Israel.

 Personal life

 He is the older brother of former international player and Nottingham Forest winger Þorvaldur Örlygsson.
-He was appointed branch manager of Íslandsbanki in Reyðarfjörður and Egilsstaðir in 2010 after working fot a couple of years in Switzerland for a German chemical company.
+He was appointed branch manager of Íslandsbanki in Reyðarfjörður and Egilsstaðir in 2010 after working for a couple of years in Switzerland for a German chemical company.